ElektraInitiative/libelektra/doc/decisions/3_decided/decision_process.md

 - The process is lightweight and simple.
 - The template makes sure important points are not forgotten.
-- Every decision is by design in its own file with its own git history.
+- Every decision is by design in its own file with its own Git history.
 - PRs allow to better support the constraint that everything must be within Elektra's repository (also rejected PRs).
 - "Decision", "Rationale" and "Implications" are filled out later to keep the discussion unbiased
 - PRs allow to suggest changes and review individual sentences of the decision.